Yirra Yaakin Writers’ Groups

-Yirra Yaakin Theatre Company is committed to creating and sharing stories with our community through theatre.
+Yirra Yaakin Theatre Company is committed to sharing stories with our community, created by our community, through theatre.

-Yirra Yaakin invites aspiring playwrights to participate in an intensive playwriting program that guides writers through craft and writing sessions aimed at turning ideas into scripts.
+Yirra Yaakin invites aspiring First Nations playwrights to participate in an intensive playwriting program that guides writers through craft and writing sessions aimed at turning ideas into scripts.

 Geoff Kelso has more than 40 years of experience as an actor, comedian and writer working in Sydney, Melbourne and Perth in theatre, radio, TV and film.
 Geoff is a co-creator (‘writer’) and performer of Bindjareb Pinjarra, a play about the Pinjarra massacre, which was first performed at The Blue Room Theatre in 1994 and currently still tours around Australia.
 Geoff graduated from NIDA in 1975, and in 2010 graduated from the WA Screen Academy with a Bachelor of Communications in Film and TV Writing and Directing.